-- We calculate both Net income per share and Comparable earnings per share based on the weighted average number of our shares outstanding (709 million in 2015). - Funds generated from operations and Comparable earnings per share are non-GAAP measures and do not have any standardized meaning as prescribed by U.S. GAAP (see Appendix B for more information).
+- We calculate both Net income per common share and Comparable earnings per share based on the weighted average number of our shares outstanding (864 million in 2016). - Comparable earnings per share and Comparable funds generated from operations are non-GAAP measures and do not have any standardized meaning as prescribed by U.S. GAAP (see Appendix B for more information).

-The Board approved a Corporate factor of 1.2, which is above target level performance.
-The Corporate factor was used in determining the 2015 annual incentive awards for all employees.
+The Board approved a Corporate factor of 1.7, which is above target level performance.
+The Corporate factor was used in determining the 2016 annual incentive awards for all non-union employees.